hillerlab/TOGA/README.md

 A flag.
 If set, TOGA halts after chain classification step.
+So it doesn't annote query genome, just produces a list of orthologous chains for each reference gene.

 ##### --o2o_only, --o2o

 Process only the genes that have a single orthologous chain.
-Please not that many-2-one orthologs could not be filtered out at this stage!
+Please note that many-2-one orthologs could not be filtered out at this stage!

 ##### --no_fpi